-The British Street Food Festival will be the ultimate expression of what we do.
-The very best traders from all across the UK, gathered together in one place for your finger lickin’ pleasure.
-They will compete for YOUR vote — with live music, beer buckets, food quizzes, fire pits and #vibes unbounded.
+We were worried that ‘the British Street Food Awards’ sounded a bit dull.
+We thought it might conjure up images of conference centres, with men in dickie bows and grapefruit segments for a starter.
+So we created the British Street Food Festival — the ultimate expression of what we do.
+The British Street Food Awards PLUS.
+The very best traders from all across the UK, competing for YOUR vote — with live music, beer buckets, food quizzes, fire pits and #vibes unbounded.

 SATURDAY September 17 11-8pm

-Today is all about the party.
+Today was all about the party.
 Your chance to eat taster plates from the best street food traders in Britain.
 All day.
-They will be after your votes, so expect 1.deliciousness and 2.underhand tactics.
+That meant 1.deliciousness and 2.underhand tactics.
 We’ve seen it all….

 SUNDAY September 18 11-6pm

 11am-6pm Live sets from Digbeth Dining Club’s finest DJs